Uncle-Uee/jellyfish/README.md

 # Important
 The Creator of the JellyFish Astronaut Image is [Angoes25](https://www.instagram.com/angoes25artwork/).
 All other plugins and addons are owned by their respective creators.

-JellyFish SDK is a open-source SDK for Unity.
+JellyFish SDK is an open-source SDK for Unity.